Forgot password

 Smite has been out for over 10 years, Deadlock doesn't even exist.

-Deadlock, the one game Valve refuses to publically acknowledge, is currently going through extensive playtesting, which was recently opened to waves of new players.
-So many of them have been flocking to the game that it now has more players than its supposed main competitor, Smite.
+Deadlock, the one game Valve refuses to publicly acknowledge, is currently going through extensive playtesting that was recently opened to waves of new players.
+So many players have flocked to the game that it now has more players than its supposed main competitor, Smite.

 Recommended Videos

-According to SteamDB, Deadlock is hosting some 9,171 players at the time of writing (Aug.
-10), while Smite‘s player count is a tad lower at about 7,360 concurrent players.
+Deadlock is hosting some 9,171 players at the time of writing (Aug.
+10), according to SteamDB, while Smite‘s player count is lower at about 7,360 concurrent players.
 Being a third-person MOBA, Deadlock is seeking to tackle the market dominated by Smite for years, as no other such game arose to prominence over the past decade or so.

 From all the leaks we saw in the past few months, Deadlock will have four lanes with six heroes per team, whose design is oddly more reminiscent of Overwatch than anything else.
 Still, due to its core gameplay, Deadlock is most similar to Smite, and Valve is very much aware of that.